ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 You can also mix this approach into a traditional heap, using areas of memory only for certain types or sizes of data.
-For example, could it reduce the metadata overhead for small allocations (e.g. a 4 byte allocation that may require > 4 bytes of metadata)?
+For example, could it reduce the metadata overhead for small allocations (e.g., a 4 byte allocation that may require > 4 bytes of metadata)?

 ### The LD_PRELOAD environment variable